isomerpages/bca-buildsg/pages/Build the Change LEGO Workshops.md

 form.</p>
 <p>3. <strong>Waiting List Policy:</strong>
 </p>
-<p>If a registered participant is marked absent at the scheduled start time
+<p>a.
+If a registered participant is marked absent at the scheduled start
-(see paragraph 4), the Organiser reserves the right to offer the vacant slot to the next eligible individual on the waiting list.</p>
+time (see paragraph 4), the Organiser reserves the right to offer the vacant slot to the next eligible individual on the waiting list.</p>
-<p>The Organiser will attempt to contact waiting list participants using
+<p>b.
+The Organiser will attempt to contact waiting list participants using
 the contact details provided, but may also fill the slot on-site where immediate availability is required.
 The Organiser is not obliged to hold a slot for any specific duration if no response is received promptly.</p>